 Tip #3: Offer a way out!

 If you don’t offer an option to talk to a human, then chances are someone like me, will write into your company very, very mad telling you that your “IVR system sucks” and “all I wanted to do was talk to an actual person.”
 Please… please… always have the option to talk to a live agent when available.

 Telling someone that you have an order number for them, or an account number is important to the caller!
 Give them a second to locate a pen and paper.
 Don’t give them a half an hour or anything, but enough time.
 I would say always include an option to repeat the information.
 There’s nothing more frustrating than having to go through the IVR system, just to get one little detail that could have easily been repeated.
 Jargon or Slang = no no. Make sure you are clear on what you want from your caller.
 Your 67-year-old Grandpa doesn’t want to be talked to like he’s 25.
 Don’t use slang, like H.A.M.
 For those who don’t know, here’s my generation’s definition.
 For Grandpa, this is the stuff at the butcher store that he gets a pound of every week.
 Just don’t do it.

 Tip #5: Easy Navigation

-It’s also important to make the system easy to navigate so customers can quickly get their questions answered or needs attended to.
+It’s also important to make the system easy to navigate so customers can quickly get their questions answered.
 Who the heck wants to listen to Vidia, the IVR voice, go through 1) a large menu and then 2) submenus within the large menu and then 3) menus within the submenus.
 Talk about confusing!